The responsibilities of a financial controller go beyond managing regulatory reporting and leading the accounting team.

 This increased efficiency, but it also allowed Fishburners to scale globally.

 Ready to automate your own accounting processes?
 Here’s some additional reading to help you get started:

 The IMA study uncovered that having multiple ERP systems is the number-one technological challenge companies face.
 Many finance organizations are wilting under “ERP fatigue.”

 While ERP systems are integral to your operations, they are tiresome because they do not talk to each other.
 For example, if your accounting system is not in sync with your CRM, accurately tracking all those discounts, coupons, and quotes for each customer in both systems is an operational nightmare!

 A robust and well-integrated financial tech stack lays the foundation for future growth by providing scalable regulatory and reporting frameworks, data management, and automation.
-It becomes the single source of truth your business requires.
-A financial controller must play an active role in understanding the gaps in an existing stack.

 “The most important thing is how you can make better decisions than your competitors, and all of that comes down to picking the right tech stack for your financial team.”

 -David Appel, Head of Subscriptions & SaaS Vertical at Sage Intacct.